Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Preventing future leaks

-preventing dns vpn leaksNow that you’ve tested for a DNS leak and either come out clean, or discovered and remedied a leak, it’s time to look into minimizing the chances of your VPN springing a leak in future.
+preventing dns vpn leaksNow that you’ve tested for a DNS leak and either come out clean or discovered and remedied a leak, it’s time to look into minimizing the chances of your VPN springing a leak in the future.

 First of all, make sure that all the above fixes have been performed in advance; disable Teredo and Smart Multi-Homed Name Resolution, make sure your VPN either supports or blocks IPv6 traffic, etc.